makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 ![Philio]({{ "/assets/images/zwave/philio.png" | relative_url }})

-Since I already wrote [about the Z-Wave protocol](http://geektimes.ru/post/257684/), I will not cover any protocol details and instead focus more on the hardware aspects. **This article will only cover the 5<sup>th</sup> generation chips and modules** that were released more than two years ago.
+Since I already wrote [about the Z-Wave protocol](https://habr.com/en/company/zwave/blog/163387/), I will not cover any protocol details and instead focus more on the hardware aspects. **This article will only cover the 5<sup>th</sup> generation chips and modules** that were released more than two&nbsp;years ago.

 # Hardware
 5<sup>th</sup> generation Z-Wave chips and modules have a **modified [8051](https://en.wikipedia.org/wiki/Intel_MCS-51) core** which is manufactured as a <abbr title="system on a chip">**SoC**</abbr> with the following periphery: